Crossfit is the new kid on the block and seems to have attracted both the super competitive, and let’s be honest … the super smug.

 Both sports have a lot of followers who use sensible dieting techniques, and both sports have a lot of followers who have insane dieting techniques (bulletproof coffee anyone?).

 It’s hard to say which is better or worse.
 As any diet can be effective for one person and impossible for someone else to follow.

 Verdict: A tie.
 Both sports are associated with disciplined eating and lots of fruit, vegetables, and protein, so at the end of the day either is fine.
 Just don’t get caught up in a crazy diet!

 Bodybuilding Vs CrossFit Physique.
 Which is best?

 This is definitely down to personal opinion, some people love the bodybuilder look.
 While others are repulsed by it.

-Personally, we prefer the Crossfit physique for men and women, but there are a lot of bodybuilders over the years who have created incredible, jaw dropping physiques.
+Personally, we prefer the CrossFit physique for men and women.
+However, there are a lot of bodybuilders over the years who have created incredible, jaw dropping physiques.

 Frank Zane at his peak, Serge Nubret, Arnold Schwarzenegger, we defy anyone to look at their bodies and argue that they don’t look incredible.

 At its best bodybuilding created physiques that inspired the public.
 CrossFit has not quite reached that level.
 Then again, modern bodybuilding has gone down the “mass monsters” road since Dorian Yates entered the scene.